 - The alignment of the bones is not good

 - The elbow does not move and rotate normally, or

 Research on the Horizon

 One of the areas being researched is the best time to schedule surgery for the treatment of a complex dislocation.
 For some patients with complex dislocations, it seems that a slight delay for final surgery may improve results by allowing swelling to decrease.
-The dislocation still needs to be reduced right away, but then a brace, splint, or external fixation frame may rest the elbow for about a week before a specialist surgeon attempts major reconstructive surgery.
+The dislocation still needs to be reduced right away, but then a brace, splint, or external fixation frame may be used to rest the elbow for about 1 or 2 weeks before a specialist surgeon attempts major reconstructive surgery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.